hoellermathias/DigitalFieldTwin/README.md

 Two ways to populate the database with images of single plants were implemented:
 1. Data Collection Workflow: A process that supports a farmer in collecting and annotating data using a smartphone in the field.
-2. Split Dataset: Annotation masks or information on the polygons used for edging the plants are used to split up a dataset into sinle plants.
+2. Split Dataset: Annotation masks or information on the polygons used for edging the plants are used to split up a dataset into single plants.

 ## Separation of Annotated Dataset
 The following image illustrates the pipeline to split and recombine a dataset.
 The real world annotated dataset is separated based on the annotation mask.
 The images and some metadata (e.g. size, age and species) are stored in a database.
 The cropped plant images are loaded from the database based on age, species or notes.
 The single plant images are then inserted into a ground image and combined to a "Digital Field Twin".